Jessica Munna

 My journey around the world and back to myself, one could say, was complete…..

-When I started writing PIECES OF US, it was a very different show.
+When I started writing PIECES OF US, it was a very different show, imbued with all of the anger and resentment of my 12 year old self.
 The show I had set out to make was called COLOSSUS (think DR. STRANGELOVE meets NETWORK with a televangelist as the main character).

 But the more I wrote, the more characters started sneaking onto the page that had no place in the world of the show I thought I was creating.
 I started researching and their lives formed before my eyes.